AlexCGuillen/Exports_to_Imports/.github/python-instructions.md

 ## Code Organization

-- `packages/api` - Fastify API server
-  - `packages/api/src/publisher/*.ts` - Specific implementations of publishing to social media platforms
-- `packages/web` - Next.js 15 app with App Router
-- `packages/shared` - Shared types and utilities
-  - `packages/shared/social.ts` - Character size and media validations for social media platforms
-- `packages/api-schema` - API contract schemas using TypeBox
+- `src/` — Main Python source code
+- `tests/` — All test scripts and test data
+- `.github/` — Workspace best practices
+- `.vscode/` — VS Code tasks for automation

 ## Remember Shortcuts

 Remember the following shortcuts which the user may invoke at any time.
+All references to `copilot-instructions.md` are now `python-instructions.md`.

 ### QNEW

 When I type "qnew", this means:

 ```
-Understand all BEST PRACTICES listed in copilot-instructions.md.
+Understand all BEST PRACTICES listed in python-instructions.md.
 Your code SHOULD ALWAYS follow these best practices.
 ```

 ### QPLAN
 When I type "qplan", this means: